Luaan-Robinson/Calculator/README.md

 3. Press = to calculate the result
 4. Use Clear to reset
 5. Use Backspace to delete the last character
-6. Click "Jiggy" to view calculation history
+6. Click "HISTORY" to view calculation history

 ## 🖼️ Screenshots